ssyim/ssyim.github.io/_pages/1_about.md

 social: true
 ---

 I am a postdoctoral fellow in the lab of Prof. Harris Wang at Columbia University.
-My research interest lies broadly in characterization and engineering of diverse microbes towards understanding their design principles and transforming them into living sensors, therapeutics, and factories.
+My research interest lies broadly in characterization and engineering of diverse microbes and microbial communities towards understanding their design principles and transforming them into living sensors, therapeutics, and factories.

 I received my Ph.D. degree in Chemical and Biomolecular Engineering from KAIST with Prof. Ki Jun Jeong.
 For my dissertation work, I developed genetic tools for a food-grade industrial microbe, <i>C. glutamicum</i>, and extended its carbon substrate range towards raw plant biomass for consolidated bioprocessing.